stefjen07/CodablePP/README.md

 ```c++
 class PhoneBook: public Codable {};
 ```
-Also you must provide class with implementions of 2 virtual methods as you do in Swift:<br>
+Also you must provide class with implementations of 2 virtual methods as you do in Swift:<br>
 ```c++
 void encode(CoderContainer* container) {}
 void decode(CoderContainer* container) {}